Proving the Value of the Legal Department Through Contracts

 A cost-savvy and forward-thinking legal department can use technology to help with all the above.
 Almost everything mentioned previously can be achieved manually, but with the right legal tech, in-house teams can save valuable time and significantly reduce the amount of effort needed to effectively manage contracts.

-When all of your contracts are stored in a central repository, you can access your agreements without having to search through shared drives or computer desktops to find what you’re looking for.
-And with advanced search and robust reporting features, you can quickly isolate key information within your contract portfolio that helps prove the legal team’s value.
+When all of your contracts are stored in a central contract repository, you can access your agreements without having to search through shared drives or computer desktops to find what you’re looking for.
+And with advanced search and robust reporting features that some CLM software offer, you can quickly isolate key information within your contract portfolio that helps prove the legal team’s value.

 Changing the Perception